Join us on Facebook

 Read and subscribe to the OSTA E-Newsletter.

-Join us in Tucson for the 14th National Scenic and Historic Trails Conference: Weaving the Tapestry of America’s Cultures,
+Proceeding for the 14th PNTS National Scenic and Historic Trails Conference: Weaving the Tapestry of America’s Cultures,

 Mojave River Chapter Hosts Old Spanish Trail Days in Barstow, California